Excursión a Mina de Diamantes Culinan - en Español (Servicio en Privado)

 The mine was renamed 'Cullinan' as part of its centenary celebrations and to link the mine with the illustrious heritage of the Cullinan diamond, which provided the main diamonds for the British Crown Jewels (the 530-carat Great Star of Africa and the 317-carat Lesser Star of Africa).

-- A 39.9-carat diamond sold for $8.8 million in 2008.
+- A 39.9-carat diamond sold for US$8.8 million in 2008.

-- A 26.6-carat diamond that yielded a polished stone of 7.0 carats, known as the "Josephine Stone," and sold for $9.49 million at a Sotheby's auction in 2009.
+- A 26.6-carat diamond that yielded a polished stone of 7.0 carats, known as the "Josephine Diamond," and sold for US$9.49 million at a Sotheby's auction in 2009.

-- A 507.5-carat white diamond known as the 'Cullinan Heritage' that was sold for $35.3 million in 2010.
+- A 507.5-carat white diamond known as the 'Cullinan Heritage' was sold for US$35.3 million in 2010.

-- A 25.5-carat blue diamond sold for $16.9 million in 2013.
+- A 25.5-carat blue diamond sold for US$16.9 million in 2013.

-- A 29.6-carat blue diamond sold for $25.6 million in February 2014, later cut and polished into the flawless 12-carat 'Blue Moon.'
+- A 29.6-carat blue diamond sold for US$25.6 million in February 2014, later cut and polished into the flawless 12-carat 'Blue Moon'.

-- A 122.52-carat blue diamond that fetched $27.6 million in 2014.
+- A 122.52-carat blue diamond reached a value of US$27.6 million in 2014.

-- A 232-carat white diamond sold for $15.2 million in September 2014.
+- A 232-carat white diamond sold for US$15.2 million in September 2014.

-If you have any questions or doubts about this tour, please contact us
+If you have any questions or doubts about this tour, please contact us.

 Included